Ranjit Singh: Expansion

-In 1807, Ranjit Singh's forces attacked the Muslim-ruled principality of Kasur and, after a month of fierce fighting, defeated the Afghan chief Qutb-ud-Din, thus expanding his empire northwest towards Afghanistan.
+In 1807, Ranjit Singh's forces attacked the Muslim-ruled principality of Kasur and, after a month of fierce fighting, defeated the Kheshgi chief Qutb-ud-Din, thus expanding his empire northwest towards Afghanistan.
 In the same year he also annexed the Sial-ruled Jhang.

 The most significant encounters between the Sikhs in the command of the Maharaja and the Afghans were in 1813, 1823, 1834 and 1837.
-In 1813, Ranjit Singh's general Dewan Mokham Chand led the Sikh forces against the Afghan forces of Shah Mahmud led by Fateh Khan Barakzai.
-The Afghans lost their stronghold of Attock in that battle.
+In 1813, Ranjit Singh's general Mohkam Chand led the Sikh forces against the Afghan forces of Shah Mahmud led by Fateh Khan Barakzai.
+The Afghans lost their stronghold of Attock Fort in that battle.

-In 1813–14, Ranjit Singh's first attempt to expand into Kashmir was foiled by Afghan forces led by Azim Khan, due to a heavy downpour, the spread of cholera, and poor food supply to his troops.
-In 1819 at the Battle of Shopian, he successfully defeated the Afghan rulers and annexed Kashmir valley, stretching his rule into the north and the Jhelum valley, beyond the foothills of the Himalayas, along with a yearly revenue of Rs seventy lacs.
+In 1813–14, Ranjit Singh's first attempt to expand into Kashmir, which was being governed by Azim Khan, failed.
+In 1819 at the Battle of Shopian, he successfully defeated the Afghan rulers and annexed Kashmir Valley, stretching his rule into the north and the Jhelum valley, beyond the foothills of the Himalayas, along with a yearly revenue of seventy lakh rupees.
 Diwan Moti Ram was appointed governor of Kashmir.

-In 1818, Darbar's forces led by Kharak Singh and Misr Dewan Chand occupied Multan, killing Nawab Muzaffar Khan and defeating his forces, leading to the end of Afghan influence in Punjab.
+In 1818, Darbar's forces led by Kharak Singh and Misr Dewan Chand occupied Multan, killing Nawab Muzaffar Khan and defeating his forces, which ended Afghan influence in Punjab.
 The whole Bari Doab came under his rule with that conquest.
-With the defeat of the Nawab of Mankera in 1821,the entire Sind Sagar Doab came under subjugation by the Sikhs.
+With the defeat of the Nawab of Mankera in 1821, the entire Sind Sagar Doab came under subjugation by the Sikhs.
 In 1823, the Yusufzai Pashtuns fought the army of Ranjit Singh north of the Kabul River.

 Coins were issued under the rule of Maharaja Ranjit Singh.

-In 1834, Mohammed Azim Khan once again marched towards Peshawar with an army of 25,000 Khattak and Yusafzai tribesmen in the name of jihad, to fight against the maharaja.
+In 1834, Mohammed Azim Khan once again marched towards Peshawar with an army of 25,000 Khattak and Yusufzai tribesmen in the name of jihad, to fight against Ranjit Singh.
 The maharaja defeated the forces.
 Yar Mohammad Khan was pardoned and was reinvested as governor of Peshawar with an annual revenue of Rs one lac ten thousand to Lahore Darbar.

 In 1835, the Afghans and Sikhs met again at the Standoff at the Khyber Pass; however, it ended without a battle.
 In 1837, the Battle of Jamrud, became the last confrontation between the Sikhs led by him and the Afghans, which displayed the extent of the western boundaries of the Sikh Empire.

 On 25 November 1838, the two most powerful armies on the Indian subcontinent assembled in a grand review at Ferozepore as Ranjit Singh, the Maharajah of the Punjab brought out the Dal Khalsa to march alongside the sepoy troops of the East India Company and the British troops in India.
-In 1838, he agreed to a treaty with the British viceroy Lord Auckland to restore Shah Shoja to the Afghan throne in Kabul.
+In 1838, he agreed to a treaty with the British viceroy Lord Auckland to restore Shuja Shah Durrani to the Afghan throne in Kabul.
 In pursuance of this agreement, the British army of the Indus entered Afghanistan from the south, while Ranjit Singh's troops went through the Khyber Pass and took part in the victory parade in Kabul.